aliceif/rsskey-special-aliceif-edition/README.md

 ## Installation

 rsskey depends on [feedparser], [httpx], [loca], [markdownify] and [trio].
-If you `pip install rsskey`, pip will install all the dependencies for you to run `python -m rsskey`.

-Alternatively, you can get the requirements from your distribution, fetch the source tree and execute `src/rsskey.py`.
+Install the dependencies, then execute `src/rsskey.py`.

 ## Usage